Neeraj123Singh/Exam/README.md

 - docker-compose up --build

 # For Postmans Collection Use
--Exam.postman_collection.json file in root folder and m,ake sure to change baseUrl and Add Authrization header to all answers routes
+-Exam.postman_collection.json file in root folder and make sure to change baseUrl and Add Authrization header to all answers routes

 # IF Migration Does not run Automatically Due to System Configuration
 - run them using new Command Propt and command :